 Definitely, yes.
 It is critical to medical education and advancement of health care in our area and beyond.

-Are there ethical standards in the use of my body for
+Are there ethical standards in the use of my body for health sciences?

 The highest professional standards are carefully followed, and the body is treated with dignity and respect.
 Only authorized persons are involved, and all are thoroughly trained in fundamental requirements and professionalism.